Skip to primary navigation Skip to content Skip to footer

 A group of people riding paddleboards along the Intrepid Museum near Pier 84 Boathouse during Speed Training.

-There is the concept of the 10,000 hours of practice to achieve mastery of a skill but that is often misunderstood .
+What is mastery without water?
+If you can’t get on the water enough to install the nervous system coordination how can you progress?
+There’s the concept of the 10,000 hours of practice to achieve mastery of a skill but that’s often misunderstood.

 Bruce Lee said: